 Bristol Myers Squibb (BMS)

 Hailing from the bustling metropolis of New York City, Bristol Myers Squibb, commonly abbreviated to BMS, is a beacon in the pharmaceutical industry.
 With a rich history dating back to 1887, the company is the brainchild of the visionary Edward Robinson Squibb.
 BMS has expanded its repertoire with a range of prescription drugs that address many health issues, such as cancer, diabetes, and rheumatoid arthritis.
-The company’s global reach is evident as it caters to the medical needs of many countries around the world.
+The company’s global reach is evident as it caters to the medical needs of many countries worldwide.

 BMS boasts a logo that distinguishes it from many other pharmaceutical giants.
 It harmoniously combines an elegant sans-serif font in muted shades of gray with a bright emblem – a purple hand.
 This symbolic hand is not just aesthetic; it carries a deep meaning.
 The shade of purple chosen for the hand symbolizes the essence of compassion, signifying the company’s desire for patient care and compassion in healthcare.